 Before suggesting new technologies tree in IPI, it is necessary to define technology for the present research.
 In general, there are various definitions about technology: referring to the technology triangle, technology is described as the integration of people, knowledge, tools and systems in order to improve people's lives [2], [3].
-Khalil (2000) defines technology as hardware, software, brain-ware and knowhow.
+Khalil (2000) defines technology as Intl.
+J. Humanities (2013) Vol. 20 (3)

+how.
 He describes technology as all the knowledge, products, processes, methods and systems employed in the creation of goods or in the provision of services [4].
-Vernet and Arasti (1999) divide technology into four components: 1) technoware i.e. machines. tools and equipments, 2) skills humanware i.e. human and experiences, 3) infoware i.e. information, standards and procedures, and 4) orgaware i.e. business infrastructure and managerial systems [5].
+Vernet and Arasti (1999) divide technology into four components: 1) technoware i.e. machines. tools and equipments, 2) i.e. human skills humanware and experiences, 3) infoware i.e. information, standards and procedures, and 4) orgaware i.e. business infrastructure and managerial systems [5].